 The original name of the waterfall is Vøringen.
 Later on the s was added to the name and Fossen.
 Vyrðingr is derived from the Old Norse verb vyrða.
 In the Norwegian language “vyrd” means proud and honorable, a beautiful description for a magnificent waterfall.

-Vøringsfossen is one of the highest waterfall in Norway with a sheer fall of 145 meters.
+Vøringsfossen is one of the highest single drop waterfall in Norway with a sheer fall of 145 meter.
+Total height of Vøringsfossen is 182 meter.
 The small stream on the photo is the Tyssvikjofossen.
 Although on maps they only mention the Vøringsfossen.

 Norway’s most famous waterfall (Vøringsfossen) got a spectacular upgrade.
 New step bridge across the gorge is open for public since the summer of 2020!
 You can watch an information video about the project on Youtube.

 In summertime the minimum flow of the river Bjoreio, which feeds the Vøringsfossen and Tyssvikjofossen, is 12 m³/s.
 Since the 70s the waterflow of the river Bjoreio is part of a power plant, but because of the beauty and the importance of tourism it is declared that in summertime Vøringsfossen and Tyssvikjofossen must stay the touristic highlight of Norway.
 Vøringsfossen is fed by an unregulated supply of water from a 90 square kilometer area and regulated supply of Sysenvatn, a lake that lies 900 meter above the waterfall and its more than 10 kilometer away.